Client Support

 Duodenal Ulcer

-Duodenal ulcers are sores that develop inside the lining of the duodenum, the first section of the small intestine.
-They are painful and often linked to stomach acid and certain medications.
+Duodenal ulcers are open sores that develop on the inner lining of the duodenum, the first part of the small intestine.
+The primary goal of medication treatment is to reduce acid production and promote healing.